-A Guide to Male Sexual Health, Reproductive Medicine, and Microsurgery
+A Guide to Men's Health, Reproductive Medicine, and Microsurgery

 For couples who desire a pregnancy after a vasectomy procedure, an alternative to vasectomy reversal is sperm retrieval in conjunction with In Vitro Fertilization (IVF) with Intracytoplasmic Sperm Injection (ICSI).